Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/index.md

 - Openings for **postdoctoral researchers**, **self-financed Ph.D. students**, **part-time Ph.D. students**, **research assistants**, and **visiting scholars** are available **year-round**

 **Qualifications for Ph.D. and Postdoctoral Researchers:**
-Candidates should possess strong proficiency in mathematics or programming, as well as demonstrate self-motivation and resilience.
+Candidates should possess **strong proficiency in mathematics or programming, as well as demonstrate self-motivation and resilience**.
 Applicants with backgrounds in the following areas are highly preferred: Humanoid Robots, Large Language/Reasoning Models, Control Theory, Optimization Theory, Statistical Machine Learning.

 For more information, please refer to the respective categories below.